NyxHexen/CI_MS1_THH/readme.md

 #### New Customers
 1. As a new customer, I want to know what The Hexen Hut is.
 2. As a new customer, I want to know what to expect at the bar.
-3. As a new customer, I want to know where the bar's address.
+3. As a new customer, I want to know the bar's address.
 4. As a new customer, I want to know what the price range is.
 5. As a new customer, I want to get directions to the bar.
 6. As a new customer, I want to know the operating hours